amelhaoui/Blockchain-explorer/Readme.md

 # Overview

 The project follows CI/CD approach with test and deployment done after each push to develop or main branch. \
-This would change depending on the deployment strategy within NURI. \
+This would change depending on the deployment strategy within the company. \
 I created both a front and backend in separate folders.

 P.S: please note, I put the API_KEY directly on the workflows, as I dont have access to secret in the repository.